 SFTPPlus is designed to be flexible and adaptable to any existing infrastructure.
 Inherently, this leads to many ways in which you can set up a Docker image.
 In this section, we describe the key components to deploy SFTPPlus in a Docker environment.

 One of the core strengths for SFTPPlus is the ease of integration as a service-oriented architecture (SOA).

 You can utilize SFTPPlus to handle all the file transfer logic and issue it as the central node for file transfers.
 It can perform file transfer operations over a wide range of protocols to adapt to the requirements or the constraints required by your partners.

 In addition to being able to send files over HTTPS, your partners can use the same account and credentials to send files over SFTP or FTPS.
 These files are placed in the same storage, regardless of the file transfer protocol used.

-While SFTPPlus provides its own user identity management system and log management system, in a SOA deployment you might already have a HTTP based API service for authentication and logging.
-SFTPPlus fully supports HTTP based API for authentication and auditing, and make use of your existing services.
+While SFTPPlus provides its own user identity management system and log management system, in a SOA deployment you might already have an HTTP-based API service for authentication and logging.
+SFTPPlus fully supports HTTP-based API for authentication and auditing, making use of your existing services.